bao-project/bao-docs/source/bao_hyp/config.rst

   exceed the total number of available CPUs on the platform.
 Failing to adhere to this requirement might result in the guest failing to boot without any warning.

-2. Memory Mapping
+2. Memory Regions
 #################
-.. _Memory Mapping:
+.. _Memory Regions:

 - **region_num** [mandatory] - defines the number of memory regions mapped to the VM.
 This structure contemplates the following parameters: